 Honing our IONO+ algorithms

 As a direct result of involvement in various projects in Brazil, a country typically plagued by scintillation, Septentrio has developed IONO+ technology.
 Equipped with IONO+, Septentrio receivers can continue to track signals in conditions that would frustrate standard receivers.
 It also enables Septentrio receivers to recognise scintillation events and limit any adverse effect they might have on position accuracy.
-The plot opposite shows the height calculated by a static receiver during a scintillation event: the IONO+ algorithms correctly identify and remove signals affected by scintillation from the position calculation.
+The plot above shows the height calculated by a static receiver during a scintillation event: the IONO+ algorithms correctly identify and remove signals affected by scintillation from the position calculation.